mtolly/onyx/haskell/README.md

     Note: to do a batch process of many songs, drag and drop song folders (the folders with song.ini immediately inside) onto the file loading screen.

+    If the "automatic tom markers" option is turned on, a song that does not have any tom markers and that does not have "pro_drums = True" in the song.ini will have tom markers added over the whole drum part, under the assumption that Pro Drums have not been authored for the chart.

   * Convert to RB2 (takes _rb3con, creates _rb2con)

     Converts a Rock Band 3 CON file to Rock Band 2.